 I think that these things are worth writing about, because I find value in the process of writing about them, about myself and my experience of existing…even if there is no value in the product of the process…

-I have not ever found therapy to be tremendously helpful.
-That’s not to say that thereight not be therapists or therapies that would be helpful, but it who has the time andoney to go through the process of finding that person and establishing therapeutic rapport.
+(I have not ever found therapy to be tremendously helpful.
+That’s not to say that there might not be therapists or therapies that would be helpful, but it who has the time and money to go through the process of finding that person and establishing therapeutic rapport?
 It’s a risky investment for me, not a strong confidence in the return.
 Besides, I don’t feel particularly safe or understood in therapeutic relationships, under the clinical gaze.
-I also believe that in order to support someone in figuring out there shit, you have to be able to at least somewhat grasp how they process their experience and make meaning around d events and – frankly – I have never met a therapist who actually ‘got’ me.
+I also believe that in order to support someone in figuring out their shit, you have to be able to at least somewhat grasp how they process their experience and make meaning around events and – frankly – I have never met a therapist who actually ‘got’ me.
 That doesn’t mean I think I am special.
 Everyone is special.
-That just means that I am a statistical outliers in areas of cognition and processing, with a complicated history full of rare and singular experiences.
+That just means that I am a statistical outlier in areas of cognition and processing, with a complicated history full of rare and singular experiences.
 I am not a linear person.
-I have dying layers.
+I have dynamic (auto-correct just changed dynamic to dying) layers.
 Everyone does.
 Okay, some therapists get me.
 Have been moderately helpful in moments.
 Note: thoughts on what is helpful, not helpful.
 Many, many thoughts.)

 …in spite of the reasons why this particular form of contemplative practice and self-to-self dialogue is purposeful and useful, if only to me… there is definitely a smirking shadow, a sneering self-indulgence, a pitiable narcissism, not in the sense of Narcissistic Personality Disorder, but in the mythic sense of being absorbed by one’s own reflection.
 Why even think about things?